spapas/spapas.github.io/content/django-cbv-tutorial.rst

 we've discussed before.
 Using the CBV Inspector you should be able to follow along and decide the methods you need to override for your needs.

+Also, most well written Django packages will define their own CBVs that inherit from the Django CBVs - with the knowledge you acquired here you will be able to follow along on their source code to understand how everything works.

 Real world use cases
 ====================

 In this section I am going to present a number of use cases demonstrating the usefulness of Django CBVs.
-In most of these examples I am goint to override one of the methods of the mixins I discussed in the previous section.
+In most of these examples I am going to override one of the methods of the mixins I discussed in the previous section.
 There are *two* methods you can use for integrating the following use cases to your application.

 Create your own class inheriting from one of the Django CBVs and add to it directly the method to override.
 For example,